-Sniffers are divided into legitimate applications and tools designed by hackers specially for their needs.
-Both sniffer types are very similar to each other and can be used for same purposes.
-The only difference is that malicious sniffers often are specialized tools with non-standard features.
+To sum up, sniffers are divided into legitimate applications and tools designed by hackers specially for stealing personal information and other activities.
+Both, legitimate and malicious sniffers are considered very similar programs that can be used for the same purpose.
+The only difference is that malicious sniffers are often specialized tools with non-standard features.

-WAYS OF INFECTIONSniffers are not viruses and therefore cannot propagate by themselves and must be controlled by certain persons.
+Sniffers are not viruses and, therefore, cannot propagate by themselves and must be controlled by certain persons.
 They can be installed as any other software with or without user content.
 There are two major ways unsolicited sniffers can get into the system.

-EXAMPLES OF SNIFFERSSniffers are quite rare specific applications with practically the same functionality.
-The following examples illustrate typical sniffer functions.
+Sniffers are considered quite rare applications that are filled with practically the same functionality.
+The following examples illustrate typical activity of sniffer software:

-Ethereal is a popular legitimate packet sniffer used primarily for troubleshooting and monitoring purposes.
-It offers a graphical user interface, effective display filters and integrated packet editing tools.
-Ethereal saves collected data into a file and allows to analyze it later.
-Currently this powerful application supports more than 800 different network protocols and works almost in any networks and operating systems.
+Ethereal.
+This is a popular packet of sniffer software, which is considered legitimate.
+The primarily task of this group of programs is to troubleshoot various tasks and monitor changes.
+This packet of sniffers offers a graphical user interface, effective display filters and integrated packet editing tools.
+Ethereal saves collected data into a file and gives the user an ability to analyze it later.
+Currently, this application supports more than 800 different network protocols and works almost in any network and operating system.

-BUTTSniffer is a sniffer program designed for malicious purposes.
-It supports multiple network protocols, allows to filter the sniffed data and save collected information into a file.
-BUTTSniffer can work as a standalone application or as a plugin for some parasites such as the infamous Back Orifice remote administration tool.
+BUTTSniffer is a sniffer program designed for malicious purposes entirely.
+It supports multiple network protocols, allows to filter the sniffed data and saves this collected information into a file.
+BUTTSniffer can work as a standalone application or as a plugin for some parasites, such as the infamous Back Orifice remote administration tool(RAT) and similar threats.